-A timer might be a great convenience when you spend 10 hours away from home and want to cook an 8-hour slow cooker meal.
-Here are some guidelines to help you do it safely.
+Using a timer with your slow cooker might be a great convenience when you spend 10 hours away from home and want to cook an 8-hour slow cooker meal.
+However, for food safety and maintaining the quality of your dish, there are guidelines you must follow.

 If you are using a timer to start and/or end the cooking time, here are a few safety guidelines.